rust-lang/book/second-edition/nostarch/chapter19.md

 Listing 19-11: Defining and implementing an unsafe trait

-By using `unsafe impl`, we’re promising that we’ll uphold the invariants that the compiler can't verify.
+By using `unsafe impl`, we’re promising that we’ll uphold the invariants that the compiler can’t verify.

-As an example, recall the `Sync` and `Send` marker traits from Chapter 16, and that the compiler implements these automatically if our types are composed entirely of `Send` and `Sync` types.
+As an example, recall the `Sync` and `Send` marker traits from the “Extensible Concurrency with the `Sync` and `Send` Traits” section of Chapter 16, and that the compiler implements these automatically if our types are composed entirely of `Send` and `Sync` types.
 If we implement a type that contains something that’s not `Send` or `Sync`, such as raw pointers, and we want to mark that type as `Send` or `Sync`, we must use `unsafe`.
 Rust can’t verify that our type upholds the guarantees that it can be safely sent across threads or accessed from multiple threads, so we need to do those checks ourselves and indicate as such with `unsafe`.

 ### When to Use Unsafe Code